 DID YOU KNOW?
 There are thousands of species of bees that pollinate many different plants.
 There are only seven recognised species of honey bee, and they only pollinate specific crops.

 Conventional beekeepers aim to harvest the maximum amount of honey, with high honey yields being viewed as a mark of success.
 When farmers remove honey from a hive, they replace it with a sugar substitute which is significantly worse for the bees’ health since it lacks the essential micro-nutrients of honey.

 In conventional beekeeping, honey bees are specifically bred to increase productivity.
 Already endangered, this selective breeding narrows the population gene pool and increases susceptibility to disease and large-scale die-offs.
 Diseases are also caused by importing different species of bees for use in hives.

 These diseases are then spread to the thousands of other pollinators we and other animals rely on, disputing the common myth that honey production is good for our environment.

 In addition, hives can be culled post-harvest to keep farmer costs down.
 Queen bees often have their wings clipped by beekeepers to prevent them leaving the hive to produce a new colony elsewhere, which would decrease productivity and lessen profit.

 Honey’s popularity shows no sign of slowing.
 The honey industry, like many other commercial industries, is profit-driven where the welfare of the bees is often secondary to commercial gain.

 Mass breeding of honeybees affects the populations of other competing nectar-foraging insects, including other bees.
-Overwhelmed by the ever-inflating quantities of farmed bees, the numbers of native bumblebees and various bird species have declined.
+Overwhelmed by the ever-inflating quantities of farmed bees, the numbers of native bumblebees have declined.